 - Develop individual identification system e.g. Ear tattoo.

 - Undertake daily stock inspection to identify sick stock for treatment.

 - Undertake daily cleaning of cages and washing water trough.

-- Distance to neighboring residence
+- Distance to neighbouring residents.

 - An adequate source of water

-- Topography (avoid step hill)
+- Topography (avoid steep hill)

 - Soil type (well-drained soil)

 - Proximity to surface water bodies, sinkholes and flood plains